-We have released a prototype implementation in Java.
-It features
+We have released an initial version of prototype implementation in Java.
+It features in addition to most of the constructs described in this paper.

 - a construct for detecting inactive cells,

 - built-in number types,

 - the notion of type constraints for typechecking and comparison of numbers and symbols, and

+- foreign language interface,